klaudiakwoka/DataStreams/README.md

 The repository is organized as follows:

 - `dataset/` - real and synthetic datastes, scripts for their generation or preprocessing
+- `transformer/` - config files, class transformer which map the incoming observation into regions
-- `transformer/` - transformation of the datasets .csv files into stream, config files
+- `utils/` - transformation of the datasets .csv files into stream
 - `ensemble/` – implementation of adaptive regression ensemble
 - `centroid_drift/` – implementation of centroid drift detector
 - `results/` – computed results